openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

 * `auto-configure-new-github-repo`

-  Let you autoconfigure newly created GitHub repositories.
+  This setting let you autoconfigure newly created GitHub repositories.
 On creation of a new repository, Pipelines As Code will set up a namespace for your repository and create a Repository CR.

   This feature is disabled by default and is only supported with GitHub App.

+{< hint info >}
-  ****NOTE****: If you have a GitHub App already setup then verify if `Repository` event is subscribed.
+ If you have a GitHub App already setup then verify if `Repository` event is subscribed.
+{< /hint >}

 * `auto-configure-repo-namespace-template`